 Once inside the chapel we were led single file into the main auditorium and ushered row by row into our waiting seats.
 Once more the bellow of tact team officers came echoing around us with warnings to keep our heads down and sit back in our seats.
 The last part I thought a particularly sadistic thing to order as it meant the steel cuffs binding our wrists would now begin to dig in mercilessly as we leaned against the backrest.
 Since the cuffs had not been double locked, I quickly realized that as powerless as I was to loosen them, it was regrettably easy to tighten them when I sat back too quickly.

-For the next 40 minutes we sat there uncomfortably in our seats, the fans placed around the chapel conveniently pointed away from the inmates and toward the clusters of officers supervising the crowds.
+For the next 40 minutes we sat there uncomfortably in our seats, the fans placed around the chapel conveniently pointed away from us and toward the clusters of officers supervising the crowds.
 Within minutes my shirt was soaked with sweat.
 The poor guy next to me was so bad off he was trying to wipe his eyes with a raised knee.
 It was an exercise in acrobatics that did not go unnoticed by the officers who belted out an order for him to “sit the f*** back and don’t move again!”

 By then, several thoughts were rolling through my head.
 First, of course, was the fact that neither I nor anyone else being put through this ordeal had actually done anything to warrant this treatment.
 This was nothing more than DOC grandstanding in response to an incident for which those responsible had long since been taken to segregation or transferred out of the institution.